For Kids aged 7-13

 Explore the world of 3D Games.
 Create a 3D game in Kodu and game on!
 Learn how to make the coolest mods in Minecraft, creating a whole new game that you can call your very own!

 Kids are empowered to create their own amazing mods, from texture packs, schematics and more.
 They get imaginative and creative with their programming skills to create Minecraft Mods that they can actually enjoy playing with their friends!

 - Code your own game in a 3D world

 - Prerequisites: Start with Scratch

 All you need to know

-So… you’ve done some Scratch and some Microbit.
+So… you’ve done some Scratch.
 Are you ready to transfer your programming skills to a new platform?
-Learn how to create a game in Kodu, then power it with your Microbit!
+Learn how to create a game in Kodu, before delving into Minecraft!

 We’ll explore aspects of game development and programming within a new environment, to practise and reinforce programming concepts learnt from our introductory courses.